aspark003/ML_portfolio/gov_finance_regression/README.md

 Organizational rollups

-These fields remain available for dashboard explanation, but not for prediction.
+These fields remain available for dashboard interpretation, but are never used for prediction.

 Purpose:

-Prevent artificial performance inflation and ensure real-world validity.
+Ensure real-world validity and audit defensibility.

-5. Residual Calculation
+Residual Calculation

-Residuals are computed as:
+Residuals are computed per record as:

 residual = actual − predicted

-This produces an interpretable deviation from expected spending.
+This produces a direct, interpretable measure of financial deviation from expectation.

+Residuals are not scores — they are differences.

-6. Severity Classification
+Severity Classification

-Residuals are categorized using quantile thresholds:
+Residuals are translated into severity using distribution-based thresholds:

-Under: ≤ 25th percentile
+Under → ≤ 25th percentile

-Normal: 25th–75th percentile
+Normal → 25th–75th percentile

-Over: ≥ 75th percentile
+Over → ≥ 75th percentile

 Outputs:

 Numeric residual identifier

-Human-readable severity label
+Human-readable residual category

+Binary investigation flag

 Purpose:
 Convert numeric deviation into actionable audit signals.

+Investigation Logic

+Residual severity is collapsed into a binary review gate:

+Investigation required

+None

+This mirrors the same decision structure used in the unsupervised anomaly pipeline.

+Regression ends here — all further work is analysis, not modeling.

-7. Output for Visualization
+Output for Visualization

-Final output is written back to practice_original.csv with:
+Final output is written back to practice_original.csv and includes:

 Original financial context